kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/unchecked-return-values.md

 The bug exists where `.send()` is used without checking the response, i.e., `winner.send(winAmount)`.

-In this example, a winner whose transaction fails (either by running out of gas or being a contract that intentionally throws in the fallback function) will still allow `payedOut` to be set to true (regardless of whether ether was sent or not).
+In this example, a winner whose transaction fails (either by running out of gas or being a contract that intentionally throws in the fallback function) will still allow `paidOut` to be set to true (regardless of whether ether was sent or not).

 In this case, anyone can withdraw the winner's winnings using the `withdrawLeftOver()` function.